JonahBraun/wabo/readme.md

 1. Start a static file web server.
 1. Run the command.
 Waits for the command to complete before continuing.
 1. Kill and rerun the daemon.
-Use this for commands that do not finish.
+Use this for commands that do not finish (web servers).
 1. Wait an number of miliseconds.
 1. Open or refresh the URL.